clemsonciti/workshop-r-intro-data-science/index.md

 ---
 layout: page
-title: Introduction to Hadoop
+title: Introduction to Data Science using R
 ---

 > ## Learning objectives {.objectives}
 >
 > By the end of this workshop, you will be able to
 >
+> 1. Perform exploratory analysis on multiple data sets using a combination
+> of the R programming language and the Jupyter notebook running on
+> the Palmetto Supercomputer at Clemson University,
+> 2. Be able to install additional R libraries into your account on Palmetto,
+> enabling additional data analytic tools,
+> 3. Be able to utilize *dplyr* to manipulate data,
+> 4. Be able to utilize *ggplot* to visualize data,
+> 5. Be able to optimize repetitive operations through function creations
-> 1. Create, manage and navigate files and directories on
+> and loop enhancement, and
->    the Hadoop Distributed File System (HDFS).
-> 2. Understand the concept of data locality in distributed system.
-> 3. Understand how big data files are distributed across HDFS and manipulated by MapReduce programming paradigm to facilitate data locality.
-> 4. Write Streaming MapReduce Python programs to analyze a large data set.
-> 5. Integrate Streaming MapReduce processing with standard Python programs to facilitate complex analysis.
+> 6. Understand and be able to follow best practices in writing R codes.

 > ## Prerequesites {.prereq}
-> This workshop requires prerequisites knowledges that are equivalent to the following COE workshops:
 >
-> 1. Introduction to research computing on the Palmetto Cluster.
+> This workshop requires attendees to have an active account on the Palmetto Supercomputer
-> 2. Introduction to Linux.
-> 3. Introduction to Python.
+>

 ## Contributing

 These lessons are modeled after the structure of
-[Data Carpentry][dc-lessons] lesson materials, an open source project.
+[Data Carpentry][dc-lessons] and [Software Carpentry][sw-lessons] lesson materials, an open source project.
 Like Data Carpentry, we welcome contributions of all kinds: